What is insomnia?

-Those facing sleep problems must talk to their general practitioner who may refer him/her to specialised doctors who can evaluate and treat insomnia.
+Those facing sleep problems must talk to their general practitioner who may refer him/her to specialized doctors who can evaluate and treat insomnia.
 Pulmonologists or doctors who treat lungs can evaluate sleep apnoea or other sleep disorders.
-Neurologists with a speciality in sleep disorders may also treat various sleep ailments.
+Neurologists with a specialty in sleep disorders may also treat various sleep ailments.

 What are the screening tests and investigations done to confirm or rule out the disorder?